Skip to main content

 # Response: {"thread_id": "thread_abc123"}

-# Step 2: Add first message
+# Step 2: Add first message (separate request)

 curl -X POST https://tako.com/api/v1/threads/thread_abc123/messages \